-Use Form PS30370, "Notification of Violation by Commercial Driver" for notification to the Division.
-This form is available on the Driver and Vehicle Services Web site at www.mndriveinfo.org.
+Use Form PS30372, "Notification of Violation by Commercial Driver" for notification to the Division.
+This form is available on the Driver and Vehicle Services Website at dvs.dps.mn.gov.

 Railroad Grade Crossing

 When approaching a railroad grade crossing you must stop your vehicle at least 15 feet and no more than 50 feet from the nearest railroad track when: